Michael Des Barres: Radio

-Currently, Des Barres hosts "The Michael Des Barres Program" every weekday morning from 8–11 AM ET with a replay every weekday evening from 9- midnight PT on Little Steven's Underground Garage (SiriusXM Channel 21).
+Recently, Des Barres hosts "The Michael Des Barres Program" every weekday morning from 8–11 AM ET with a replay every weekday evening from 9- midnight PT on Little Steven's Underground Garage (SiriusXM Channel 21).
 Over six million listeners hear an eclectic mix of rock, soul and punk, infused with Des Barres' extensive musical knowledge and his messages of positivity and longevity.

-Documentary: "Michael Des Barres: Who Do You Want Me To Be"
+Documentary: Michael Des Barres: Who Do You Want Me to Be

-In 2021, Des Barres released the documentary "Who Do You Want Me To Be," directed by J. Elvis Weinstein, on streaming platforms plus DVD and Blu-ray.
+In 2021, Des Barres released the documentary Who Do You Want Me to Be, directed by J. Elvis Weinstein, on streaming platforms plus DVD and Blu-ray.
 The tag line for the film is "The son of a junkie aristocrat and a schizophrenic showgirl becomes a master of reinvention on a 50+ year journey through rock and roll, TV, and movies."

 Personal life

 In 1974, Des Barres married his girlfriend of seven years, actress Wendy Hamilton (Professor Emeritus Wendy Wheeler, London Metropolitan University).
 They divorced when Michael moved to Los Angeles following the disbandment of Silverhead.

 Des Barres was married to Pamela Des Barres from 1977 until 1991.
-They have a son, Nicholas Des Barres, a successful writer and video game designer.
+They have a son, Nicholas Des Barres, who is a writer and video game designer.

 Des Barres has been sober since June 1981.
-In the mid-1980s he was one of the founding members of Rock Against Drugs.
-He later did volunteer addiction counseling and worked with homeless teens.
+In the mid-1980s, he was one of the founding members of Rock Against Drugs.
+He later did volunteer addiction counselling and worked with homeless teens.
 Des Barres has also organised and hosted the annual Don't Knock the Rock Film Festival, which first took place in 2003.

-Des Barres married his long-term partner, Britta Hayertz on December 21, 2018.
-Hayertz is the owner of Britta Morgan Pilates.
+Des Barres married his long-term girlfriend, Britta Hayertz, on December 21, 2018.